marcuschan3-art/hardscroller/README.md

 5. **Load the Extension:** Click the **Load unpacked** button that appears in the top-left corner.
 6. **Select the Folder:** Browse your files, select the extracted folder containing the `manifest.json` and `content.js` files, and click **Select Folder**.

+## HOW to make it easier or harder
+Just change the number in the content.js file where it says

 ## How to Test It
 * Open a new tab and head to `youtube.com`, `instagram.com`, or `tiktok.com`.
 Try scrolling it will feel throttled.

 ## How to Deactivate
 Go back to `chrome://extensions/` and click the blue toggle switch on the **Social Media Scroll Hardener** card to turn it off, or click **Remove** to delete it.

+CREDITS
+I did use Cursor to write the code and Gemini to debug it.
+Im sorry for using AI but I'm a beginer to coding and just wanted to create something slightly useful.